 - Living with day-to-day

 The second hand hatchback market is jam packed with great buys under $30,000.
-With so many options from a wide variety of manufacturers that fulfilled the marking criteria of bang for your buck, driver enjoyment and living with day-to-day, it came down to how reliable they were and what they were like to live with day-to-day.
+With so many options from a wide variety of manufacturers that fulfilled the marking criteria of bang for your buck, driver enjoyment and living with day-to-day, it came down to how reliable they were and what they were like to live with day-to-day, and they can even use it for services like Uber by getting cheap uber insurance quotes online to be ready to offer these services.

 We narrowed it down to our Top 4